 - Does the technology provide 90-day log retention natively?
 If not, where and how is that log data being stored?

-Now, assuming all that is in place and aligned to PCI requirements - it’s time to provide evidence supporting that control statement.
-Long story short, documentation can be quite a burdensome endeavor, especially taking into account that documentation is only as effective as it is communicated and adopted.
+Now, assuming all that is in place and aligned to PCI security standards - it’s time to provide evidence supporting that control statement.
+Long story short, documentation can be quite a burdensome endeavor to complete, especially taking into account that documentation is only as effective as it is communicated and adopted.

 Step 5: Ongoing maintenance (never-ending)

 When you set up a secure cardholder data environment yourself, in accordance with security standard PCI requirements, there is never a finish line.